 One area where Podia does a better job is Memberships.
 While Teachable lets you only bundle courses as part of a membership, Podia is more flexible here, allowing you to create individual Posts as well.

 As far as website creation is concerned, both platforms have limited capabilities and there are only minor differences between the two.
-Plus they are very similar in terms of sales and marketing features.
+Moreover, they are very similar in terms of sales and marketing features.

 When it comes to pricing, Teachable pricing starts from $0/month and the Basic plan costs $39/month (+5% transaction fee) while the Professional Plan costs $99/month (0% transaction fee).